- § 80.30 - Why must a State fish and wildlife agency certify the number of paid license holders?

-§ 80.30 - Why must an agency certify the number of paid license holders?
+§ 80.30 - Why must a State fish and wildlife agency certify the number of paid license holders?

-A State fish and wildlife agency must certify the number of people having paid licenses to hunt and paid licenses to fish because the Service uses these data in statutory formulas to apportion funds in the Wildlife Restoration and Sport Fish Restoration programs among the States.
+A State fish and wildlife agency must certify the number of individuals having paid licenses to hunt and paid licenses to fish because the Service uses these data in statutory formulas to apportion funds in the Wildlife Restoration and Sport Fish Restoration programs among the States.

-§ 80.31 - How does an agency certify the number of paid license holders?
+§ 80.31 - How does a State fish and wildlife agency certify the number of paid license holders?

 (a) A State fish and wildlife agency certifies the number of paid license holders by responding to the Director's annual request for the following information:

-(1) Must certify the information at paragraph (a) of this section in the format that the Director specifies;
+(1) Must certify the information described at paragraph (a) of this section in the format that the Director specifies;

 (2) Must provide documentation to support the accuracy of this information at the Director's request;

-(4) May use statistical sampling, automated record consolidation, or other techniques approved by the Director for this purpose.
+(3) Is responsible for eliminating multiple counting of the same individuals in the information that they certify and may use statistical sampling, automated record consolidation, or other techniques approved by the Director for this purpose.

 (1) Five years after the last statistical sample; or